awslabs/service-workbench-on-aws/docs/docs/installation_guide/upgrading/authentication.md

 1. If you do not know which My Study resources you need to migrate, first use the `{{baseUrl}}/api/migrate/my-studies GET` API.
 When using Postman, make sure you have a valid token in your environment variable.
 For more information on how to get this token, see [Getting authentication token](#token).
    + In the Collections or APIs section, navigate to the `service-workbench-on-aws/api/migrate/my-studies` API.
    + Choose **GET list My Study(s)** in environment.
    +  Choose **Send**.
-Either the response will contain a list of My Study Ids and current owner user IDs or it will say `"No My Studies are owned my internal users.
-No migration needed."` In the latter case, nothing more is needed to be done in this section.
+The response will either be an empty list or a list of My Study Ids and current owner user IDs.
+In the former case, nothing more is needed to be done in this section as no migration of My Study resources is needed.
    + For command line, make sure you have a valid token.
 For more information on how to get this token, see [Getting authentication token](#token).
 In your terminal paste and substitute the following:
            ```
            curl --location --request GET 'https://{{baseUrl}}/api/migrate/my-studies' \